Nandi Award for Best Special Effects

-The Nandi Award for Best Special Effects instituted since 2005 is given after the Nandi Awards committee selects a film from all the films that released in that particular year, which has the best visual effects.
+The Nandi Award for Best Special Effects, instituted in 2005, is presented by the Nandi Awards committee to the film with the best visual effects in a particular year.

 The award is usually given to the special effects supervisor or the special effects company that worked for the selected film.
 Magadheera, Eega, and Baahubali: The Beginning are the films which won both the Nandi Award for Best Special Effects and National Film Award for Best Special Effects for that year.